quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Tools MUST be able to deal with these fields being defined either on each event individually or combined in common_fields.
 Note that if at least one event in a trace has a different value for a given field, this field MUST NOT be added to common_fields but instead defined on each event individually.
-Good example of such fields are "time" and "data", who are divergent by nature.
+Good examples of such fields are "time" and "data", which are divergent by nature.

 # Concrete Event Types and Event Schemas {#event-types-and-schema}